 - Please read the tips section below for extra information on how to make this recipe successfully & to avoid common banana bread problems.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!!
+If you liked this recipe, please leave a comment & 5 star rating.
 Jump to comment section

-Tips – Easy Blueberry Banana Bread Recipe
+Tips – Moist Blueberry Banana Bread Recipe

 - The tips below are designed to help banana bread “novices” and/or people with limited baking experience.

-- Click on our “print recipe” link if you want to print out this recipe.
+- Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

 - Try to use organic blueberries if you can.
 Organic fruit & vegetables are usually much less exposed to potentially harmful pesticides.